 - Recyclable packaging from shampoo, conditioner, shower gel (or try switching to soap and shampoo bars to completely avoid plastic !)

 For things like dirty baby wipes, and used tampons, sanitary pads and liners that you don’t want to compost, we would recommend sealing them in a compostable bag (or reuse a Natracare Maxi pad bag) and then throw them out with your rubbish.

 Everything that can’t be recycled can go into the second bin.
 Make the recycling bin the bigger one as more of the waste should be recyclable that not.

 How are Natracare wet wipes better?

 As an ethical and responsible manufacturer of wet wipes, it’s our mission to be offer solutions which help reduce environmental impact.
 We commit to:

 - No plastics!
 Not many people realise that wipes are usually made from polyester or a blend of plastic and viscose materials.
 These single-use plastic wipes are just adding to the increasing plastic burden in our oceans or on land.
 Natracare wipes are 100% biodegradable.

 - A plant-based formula, with organic essential oils, all certified by the Soil Association.
 We already know that toxic chemicals can be aggressive for the skin, but what about the environmental footprint?
 The production and disposal of synthetic preservatives allows unwanted chemicals to enter our water system and therefore into the food chain.
-To find out more about this process of bioaccumulation, see this explanation by Lush.
+To find out more about this process of bioaccumulation, check out this video.